Concepts

 ports available only between containers.
 Port values support @variable@

 templates so users can choose ports at install time.
-UPnP forwarding, tunnels, and
+Packages that declare

 Storage